iharhl/gaggia-pid-mod/README.md

 readings.

 Adafruit offers high-quality breakout boards based on the MAX31865 chip, along with comprehensive documentation and example code.
-See an example of such a board in the image below.
 The sensor itself I found on AliExpress with integrated M4 screw and of 3-wire type.
-See an example in the second image below.
+See examples of MAX31865 and RTD sensor below.

 <p>
 <img src="/docs/hardware/max31865_board.jpg" alt="hw_MAX31865" width="300" height="225">